yonacwy/By_Faith_App/README.md

 # By Faith App

-A cross platform application built with Flutter, designed to provide resources for reading, studying, praying, and evangelism
+A cross platform application built with Flutter, designed to provide resources for reading, studying, praying, evangelism and missions.

 ## Features

 - **Home:** Features a dashboard.
-- **Gospel:** Content related to the Gospel, and integration of map data, potentially for         geographical context related to soul winning or missions.
+- **Gospel:** Content related to the Gospel, and integration of osm map data, for         geographical context related to soul winning or missions.
+Also Offline support with Map Markers to Contact Management.
-- **Pray:** Features to support a prayer life.
+- **Pray:** Features to support a prayer life, create and share your prayers.
-- **Read:** Access to read the KJV Bible.
+- **Read:** Read the KJV Bible, auto scrolling and save your bookmarks or favorite versus.
-- **Study:** Tools and resources for in-depth study of the scriptures using Strong's Greek and Hebrew KJV definitions.
+- **Study:** Tools and resources for in-depth study of the scriptures using Strong's Greek and Hebrew Numbers, KJV definitions, Websters 1828 dictionary.
+Every scripture verse can be notated with Notes Manager.

 ## Getting Started